casdoor/casdoor-website/docs/provider/sms/twilio.md

 ## Fill in the necessary information in Casdoor

 There are four required fields: `Client ID`, `Client secret`, `Sender number`, and `Template code`.
-The corresponding relationship to the Tencent Cloud COS account is as follows:
+The corresponding relationship to the Twilio account is as follows:

 | Name          | Name in Twilio      | Required   |
 |---------------|---------------------|------------|